Mixed Berry Icebox Cake

-- a hassle-free dessert that can be whipped up in just a few minutes with only 7 ingredients.
+• A hassle-free dessert that can be whipped up in just a few minutes.

-- sweet, creamy, and loaded with berries – it’s DELICIOUS!
+• It is sweet, creamy, and loaded with berries – it’s perfect!

-How to Make Easy Mixed Berry Icebox Cake?
+How to Make an Easy Mixed Berry Icebox Cake?

 STEP 1: Measure the amount of Frozen Berries needed for this recipe.
 No need to thaw.
 Then toss them with some sugar and lemon juice.
 Set them aside.